syncfusion-content/uwp-docs/uwp/SfCellGrid/Interactive-Features.md

 ## Clipboard operations

 The supported clipboard operations, cut, copy, and paste are managed in `GridCopyPaste` class.
-This class can be accessed by `CopyPaste` property of the SfCellGrid that provides methods to perform clipboard operations.
+This class can be accessed by using the `CopyPaste` property of the SfCellGrid that provides methods to perform clipboard operations.

 ### Cut